vision-zjweu/compv.github.io/docs/index.md

 ### Formatting and Submission
 Submissions that do not follow these rules (and any additional ones specified in the homeworks) will get a 0.
 - **No handwriting** - LaTeX is not required, but encouraged.
 Just put some effort into generating a readable PDF.
-- **Marks answers on Gradescope** - With a few hundred students, graders will not have time to search for answers.
+- **Mark answers on Gradescope** - With a few hundred students, graders will not have time to search for answers.

 ### Collaboration and External Sources
 - **Automated plagiarism detection**: The vast majority of students are honorable.
 To ensure that honorable behavior is the incentivized behavior, we will run MOSS on the submitted homework.